brendanseattle/SonyRGBMod/README.md

 ## Modification Steps

 In order to implement the mux circuit, we need to remove the existing resistors on the OSD's R, G, and B lines and replace them with the appropriate value resistors that can attenuate our signal to 0.7V.
 We will connect our external RGB lines to these new resistors.
 Also, we need to implement blanking by an external switch.
-We will throw 5V from the set to the OSD's blanking pin through an appropriate sized resistor.
+We will throw 5V from the set to the OSD blanking line through an appropriate sized resistor.

 ![Sony-BA-4D---OSD-Mux-Circuit-with-Diodes md](https://user-images.githubusercontent.com/41927604/166327672-9cb0c464-649c-4389-90cd-98dad2a0e45c.png)
 ![Sony-BA-4D---Blanking-via-Switch md](https://user-images.githubusercontent.com/41927604/166327687-a96b2d13-3066-4fde-b11e-3a17121711c9.png)